-Homeowner’s and renter’s insurance policies typically cover the costs of injuries caused by the policyholder’s dog.
+Homeowner’s and renter’s insurance policies typically cover only the costs of injuries caused by the policyholder’s dog.
 They rarely pay for pain and suffering.
 Insurance companies are for-profit entities.
 They want to maximize their profits while minimizing all payouts.

 As mentioned, insurance companies try to deny or reduce claims.
 Our process at Cava Law Firm to win your case is three-fold.

 1. Informing and Communicating with Our Clients

-The first step is always discussing your case with you and making sure you understand what’s at stake.
+The first step is always discussing your case with you and making sure you understand what is at stake.
 The better informed you are, the better decisions you will make.
 Part of this process is understanding the Massachusetts Dog Bite Statute, MGL Chapter 140 § 155.